-Such documents that are signed manually are usually signed or initialized on all pages in order to ensure that the content of the document remains unchanged.
+When documents are signed manually, they are usually signed or initialed on every page, to ensure that the content of the document remains unchanged.

-However, when using Signaturit, it will not be necessary to keep this practice and it will be enough to sign the document once as Signaturit ensures the absolute integrity and inalterability of the signed document.
-This is because, once the document has been signed once by each of the signatories, Signaturit will proceed to close the document, encrypting the information and establishing a qualified time stamp that will ensure the absolute inalterability of the relevant document.
+However, when using Signaturit, it’s enough to sign the document once, as our software ensures the absolute integrity and inalterability of the signed document.
+Once the document has been signed once by each of the signatories, Signaturit will close the document, encrypt the information, and establish a qualified time stamp to ensure it cannot be changed in any way.

-In all cases, we recommend signing the document from the indicated email address and not forwarding the signature request to a different email address.
-This is because, in case the signature request is forwarded to another email address, the audit trail will collect the information that the request was opened from different devices and different IPs, weakening an essential component tending to identify the signer.
-Likewise, it will be recorded that the document has been forwarded to another email address (different from that of the desired signer in the first instance), weakening essential identification elements of the signer.
+We always recommend signing the document from the indicated email address, and not forwarding the signature request to a different email address.
+If the signature request is forwarded, the audit trail collects this information, and will register that the request was opened from different devices and IP addresses, weakening essential identification elements of the signatory.

 It is important to keep in mind that the proper identification of the signatory is not only an element that provides security to the signing process, but is also a necessary requirement for an advanced electronic signature to be valid, in compliance with the provisions of article 26 of the eIDAS Regulation.

-Signaturit complies with all its obligations under the GDPR.
-First of all, towards its clients, Signaturit acts as data processor, assuming the corresponding obligations, based on the provisions of article 28 of the GDPR.
-As data processor, Signaturit carries out a treatment on behalf of the data controller who will the specific treatment that Signaturit will be allowed carry out regarding the personal data.
+Signaturit is compliant with all relevant GDPR policies.
+Signaturit acts as data processor for its clients, assuming the corresponding obligations, based on the provisions of article 28 of the GDPR.
+As data processor, Signaturit carries out treatment on behalf of the data controller, who will advise accordingly.

 In order to duly perform its role as data processor, Signaturit has implemented several security measures aimed at ensuring the proper treatment of data.
-Some of the measures taken by Signaturit are the following:
+These include:

-The eIDAS Regulation defines a simple electronic signature as follows: “the data in electronic format attached to other electronic data or logically associated with them that the signatory uses to sign”.
-The simple electronic signature is usually the one where you request to accept a condition by completing a checkbox or an OTP code and does not have the ability to properly identify the signer.
+The eIDAS Regulation defines a simple electronic signature as: “the data in electronic format attached to other electronic data or logically associated with them that the signatory uses to sign”.
+The simple electronic signature is usually the one where you request to accept a condition by completing a checkbox or an OTP code, and it does not have the ability to properly identify the signatory.

-Although both electronic signatures have legal validity, the advanced electronic signature is more secure since it allows obtaining information aimed at properly identifying the signer and detecting any subsequent change.
-Therefore, it is recommended to use the simple electronic signature in those matters where it is not vital to properly identify the signer, while we recommend using the advanced electronic signature for all those documents or agreements that are sufficiently relevant and where it is necessary or useful enough to properly identify the signer.
+Although both electronic signatures have legal validity, the advanced electronic signature is more secure, as it obtains information to properly identify the signatory, and detect any subsequent change.
+Therefore, it’s recommended to use the simple electronic signature when it’s not vital to properly identify the signatory, and use the advanced electronic signature for documents or agreements that are sufficiently relevant, or where it is necessary to properly identify the signatory.

-No. A digitized signature (that is to say, a scanned signature that is implanted on a document) has no legal validity since it does not meet the validity requirements required by both the eIDAS Regulation and the Electronic Signature Law 59/2003.
+No, a scanned signature (handwritten signature that was scanned to produce a digital document) has no legal validity, since it doesn’t meet the validity requirements required by the eIDAS Regulation.

-At Signaturit we offer the simple electronic signature, the advanced electronic signature and the qualified electronic signature.
-Therefore, we offer the three types of electronic signature defined by the eIDAS Regulation.
+At Signaturit we offer the simple electronic signature, the advanced electronic signature, and the qualified electronic signature.
+These are the three types of electronic signature defined by the eIDAS Regulation.

-The simple electronic signature and the advanced electronic signature are the most used signatures by our clients due to its practicality, convenience and full legal validity.
+The simple and advanced electronic signature are the signatures used most by our clients, due to their practicality, convenience and full legal validity.

 All electronic signatures offered by Signaturit fully comply with the requirements of the eIDAS Regulation, providing the security that our clients need when signing documents and agreements.

-On the other hand, with an advanced electronic signature, the signer draws his/her sign -properly said- with the finger or the mouse and is duly identified.
-One of the most interesting features of Signaturit’s advanced electronic signature is that, in addition to collecting the email, data related to the IP number of the device, and date and time of the signature, we obtain biometric data from the graph (pressure, acceleration and speed).
+With the simple electronic signature, usually the signatory is asked to express consent by completing a checkbox or an OTP code.
+Whereas with an advanced electronic signature, the signatory draws their signature with their finger or mouse.
+With Signaturit’s advanced electronic signature, in addition to collecting the email, data of the device’s IP number, and date and time of the signature, we also obtain biometric data from a graph (pressure, acceleration and speed).

-The qualified electronic signature is that advanced electronic signature that is created using a qualified electronic signature creation device and that is based on a qualified electronic signature certificate.
+The qualified electronic signature is an advanced electronic signature which is created using a qualified electronic signature creation device, and is based on a qualified electronic signature certificate.

 Signaturit’s advanced electronic signature meets the requirements of Article 26 of the eIDAS Regulation as follows:

-Therefore, Signaturit must guard the documentation for a minimum period of five years (regardless of whether or not the client holding the documentation remains a client during the aforementioned period).
-It is important to clarify that, if the customer holding the documentation continues to be a customer, the information will continue to be kept by Signaturit for the duration of their business relationship (that is, even if the 5-year term has expired, Signaturit will continue with custody).
-On the other hand, if after the 5-year period the customer holding the documentation has ceased to be a customer, Signaturit will only continue keeping the custody at the request of the owner (please note that this service has an additional cost).
+Therefore, Signaturit must guard the documentation for a minimum period of five years (regardless of whether or not the client holding the documentation remains a client during that period).
+If the customer holding the documentation continues to be a customer, the information will continue to be kept by Signaturit for the duration of their business relationship (that is, even if the 5-year term has expired, Signaturit will continue with custody).
+On the other hand, if after the 5-year period, the customer holding the documentation has ceased to be a customer, Signaturit will only continue keeping the custody at the request of the owner (please note that this service has an additional cost).

-In relation to the provisions of the previous question, section a) of article 9.2 of the GDPR establishes that the prohibition on the treatment of biometric data will not be applicable as long as the interested party for said treatment had given their explicit consent for said treatment with one or more than the specified purposes, except that there is a legal ban at a European or state level on it.
+In relation to the provisions of the previous question, section a) of article 9.2 of the GDPR establishes that the prohibition of the treatment of biometric data will not be applicable, as long as the interested party has given their explicit consent for that treatment, with one or more of the specified purposes (except if there is a legal ban at a European or state level on it).

-For this reason, before collecting any information related to the biometric data of the signature of the signatory, Signaturit requests the signer’s express consent.
-The express consent of the signer is granted by means of a simple signature, which is generated by filling in a checkbox at the beginning of the signing process.
+For this reason, before collecting any information related to biometric data, Signaturit requests the signatory’s express consent.
+The express consent of the signatory is granted by means of a simple signature, which is generated by filling in a checkbox at the beginning of the signing process.

-In the trust services provided by Signaturit, the audit trail and the signed document are linked by an electronic hash that links them in a unique way.
-Also, once a signature request process has been completed, the user will receive the signed document and the audit trail as attachments in an email to facilitate the linkage between the two documents.
+In the trust services provided by Signaturit, the audit trail and the signed document are uniquely linked by an electronic hash.
+Once a signature request process has been completed, the user will receive the signed document and the audit trail as attachments in an email, to facilitate the relationship between the two documents.